 Throughout the 2023 Coastal Master Plan development process, various advisory groups provided valuable feedback and recommendations that reflected broad, cross-interest perspectives.
 This attachment discusses two of four advisory groups established for the 2023 plan development process, the Coastal Advisory Team (CAT) and the Community Engagement Workgroup (CEW).
 These advisory groups were convened in 2018 and meetings were held several times a year throughout the plan development process, both in-person and virtually online.
 In certain instances, supplemental conversations with individual advisory group members or small groups were had to discuss aspects of the master plan development process in greater detail.
 Two additional advisory groups were established for the 2023 plan development process and are discussed in greater detail in other attachments to appendices.
-These include five Regional Workgroups (RWs) (details in Supplemental Material F.1: Regional Workgroup (RW) Ground Rules, Meeting Summaries) and the Predictive Models Technical Advisory Committee (PM-TAC) (details in Attachment C1: Predictive Models Technical Advisory groups was incredibly valuable in the development of the 2023 Coastal Master Plan.
+These include five Regional Workgroups (RWs) (details in Supplemental Material F.1: Regional Workgroup (RW) Ground Rules, Meeting Summaries) and the Predictive Modeling Technical Advisory Committee (PM-TAC) (details in Attachment C1: Predictive Models Technical Advisory Committee (PM-TAC) Report and Supplemental Material C1.1: PM-TAC Meeting Reports).
+Each of these advisory groups was incredibly valuable in the development of the 2023 Coastal Master Plan.